-IRR: Internal Rate of Return - Measuring the Time Value of Money in Commercial Real Estate Investments and Developments
+IRR: Internal Rate of Return in Relation to Commercial Real Estate Investing

-The internal rate of return (IRR) is a calculation investors use to determine the likely rate of growth of capital (as it relates to both time and yield) for a particular commercial real estate investment opportunity.
+The internal rate of return (IRR) is one of the most important metrics in commercial real estate finance.
+It represents the percentage rate earned on each dollar invested for each period it is invested.
+IRR uses the concept of time value of money, which means that money an investor has now is more valuable than money an investor has later.
 Commercial property investors often calculate the IRR to compare different potential investments to determine what is the most profitable opportunity.
 All other things being equal, the potential investment with the largest IRR is the most lucrative venture.

 Calculating the IRR is a common way to evaluate real estate projects of disparate sizes.
 For example, a $7 million investment that yields $21 million in return has a higher IRR than a $70 million investment that yields $140 million.